 Yes!
 Caitlin used my favorite four-letter word to describe her experience, her triumph…herself.
 She recognized that there will be times when we want to give up on our journey, times when we are experiencing physical and/or emotional pain that will make us doubt our own abilities, but it is during these times that we need to stay focused on our goal and to dig deep.

-Caitlin experienced the power of grit on a mountain top, but she learned it from her cousin, Nick Springer.
+Caitlin experienced the power of grit on a mountaintop, but she learned it from her cousin, Nick Springer.
 He is one of the grittiest guys we know.
 She also recently observed grit in action when we watched the 2016 Rio Paralympics Games.
 During the Games, she watched Team Possible members Abby Dunkin , Mackenzie Soldan and the gritty USA women’s wheelchair basketball team win a gold.
 In the pool she watched Cortney Jordan add to her medal count; while the gritty veteran, Brad Snyder set a world record in 100M freestyle.
 These champions embody grit and grace.

 Caitlin and I love how Mackenzie Soldan defines grit:

 “Grit is a good word.
 I would say it is taking a situation and fighting your way through it.
 Sometimes you have to fight for a long time, and sometimes it’s for shorter periods of time.
-Grit is having a drive to achieve something you want and not letting anything stop you.
+Grit is having the drive to achieve something you want and not letting anything stop you.
 Even if it takes beating down the same problem or obstacle again and again.
 To have grit you don’t have to be a tough person, it is just a choice that you can make for yourself.”

 So what choice are you going to make for yourself?
 We choose GRIT!